Introduction to Project TARA

 We held a community workshop on November 19, 2021, to identify responsible research assessment practices and categorize source material for the dashboard.
 This event expanded on our first community call in September where we gathered early-stage input on intent and desired use of the dashboard.

-Overview of the dashboard
+Overview of the dashboard and discussion

 Institutions are at different stages of readiness for research assessment reform and have implemented new practices in a variety of academic disciplines, career stages, and evaluation processes.
 The dashboard aims to capture the depth and breadth of progress made toward responsible research assessment and provide counter-mapping to common proxy measures of success (e.g., Journal Impact Factor (JIF), H-index, and university rankings).
 To do this, dashboard users will be able to search, visualize, and track university policies for faculty hiring, promotion, and tenure.